team2059/hhVI/README.md

 Checks voltage of a CAN Talon motor controller and returns a string error if the voltage is below 10 volts.
 #### Get Encoder Wheel Values.vi
 Handles a rotational encoder attached to a wheel and returns wheel direction, distance, velocity, state and angle.
+#### Limit Switches.vi
+Stops motor based on hitting an upper and lower limit.